Username4723/DnDNotebook/Homebrew/Items/Magical.md

+# Adamantine Rose (Requires Attunement)

+A small pin in the shape of a rose designed to be worn on clothing.

+Any time the wearer of this rose rolls to heal another creature, they may take the maximum possible value.

+In addition, this rose has 5 charges.
+As an action, the wearer of this rose may expend one charge to cast Regenerate.

+The rose regains 1d4 charges each day at dawn.

 # Magic Spatula (2 Charges, Requires Attunement)

 The Spatula can cast Catapult as a 4th level spell (DC 18), expending one charge.
 It regains one charge each day at dawn.
 Teleport 1/month, acts as Mage Hand, if it drops to 0 hp it reappears in the next cooks tools you use to prepare a meal

 # Necklace of Life (Requires Attunement)

+A vague predecessor to the Adamantine Rose.

 A pale adamantine necklace with an amethyst gemstone on the clasp.
 The necklace has 3 Charges.
 While wearing it, you can use a bonus action to expend 1 of its Charges to cast the Revivfy spell, or 3 of its Charges to cast the Raise Dead spell.
 It regains one charge every month at dawn on a holiday related to your deity.
 In addition, while wearing the necklace, all healing die are rolled with advantage.
 Lastly, the wearer may add 3 to their Charisma score, to a maximum of 22.